 Place the sticker on the timeline and find Denmark, Norway and Sweden on the world map.
 Find a cosy place to read the illustrated time-travelling Viking story with the matching bookmark, then learn some Viking facts in the history magazine.

 Learn about Viking longships and make your very own Viking longship model.
-Colour in the three Viking-themed designs with the pencils provided, then treasure your very own Viking-inspired stickers and special gift.
+Colour in the three Viking-themed designs, then treasure your very own Viking-inspired stickers and special gift.

 Begin the history adventure with a Mysteries in Time subscription box for kids.

 Max and Katie’s next adventure takes them back to the Viking era, where a Viking